pyg-team/pytorch_geometric/docs/source/advanced/compile.rst

       torch_geometric.compile(model, dynamic=True)

   With this, :pytorch:`PyTorch` will up-front attempt to generate a kernel that is as dynamic as possible to avoid recompilations when sizes change across mini-batches changes.
-  Note that when :obj:`dynamic` is set to :obj:`False`, :pytorch:`PyTorch` will *never* generate dynamic kernels, leading to slowdowns in model execution on dynamic mini-batches.
+  Note that when :obj:`dynamic` is set to :obj:`False`, :pytorch:`PyTorch` will *never* generate dynamic kernels, leading to significant slowdowns in model execution on dynamic mini-batches.
   As such, you should only specify :obj:`dynamic=False` when graph sizes are guaranteed to never change.
   Note that :obj:`dynamic=True` requires :pytorch:`PyTorch` :obj:`>= 2.1.0` to be installed.